-Name Explanation Values date Date of the user's computer when the event was generated.
+Name Explanation Values machinelP IP address of the customer's computer that triggered the alert.
+IP address date Date and time when the event was logged on the user computer (in UTC format).
 Date alertType Category of the threat that triggered the alert.
-Malware PUP machineName Name of the customer's computer.
+MalwarePUP machineName Name of the customer's computer.
 String executionStatus The threat was run or not.
-Executed Not Executed dwellTimeSecs Time in seconds from the first time the threat was seen on the customer's network.
+ExecutedNot Executed dwellTimeSecs Time in seconds from the first time the threat was seen on the customer's network.
 Seconds itemHash Hash of the detected threat.
 String itemName Name of the detected threat.
 String itenPath Full path of the file that contains the threat.
 String sourcelP If the malware came from outside the customer's network, this indicates the IP of the remote computer IP address sourceMachineName If the malware came from outside the customer's network, this indicates the name of the remote computer.
 String sourceUserName If the malware came from outside the customer's network, this indicates the user of the remote computer.
 String urlList List of accessed URLs if a browser exploit is detected.
 String docList List of accessed documents if a file exploit is detected.
 String version Content of the Version attribute of the process metadata.
 String vulnerable Indicates if the application is considered vulnerable or not.
 Boolean